facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.rst

 ###############################

-You can create a private folder in ParlAI with your own custom agents and tasks, create your own model zoo, and even manage it all with a separate git repository.
+You can create a private folder in ParlAI with your own custom agents and tasks, create your own model zoo, and manage it all with a separate git repository.

 For more detailed instructions and features, see the `README <http://github.com/facebookresearch/ParlAI/blob/master/example_parlai_internal>`_